tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-pro-in-place-upgrade.md

 If the customer doesn't perform the _auto attach_, they still get the Pro attached upon reboot.
 However, this action only applies if they're using version 28 of the Pro client.

-- For Ubuntu Jammy and Focal, this process works as expected.
+- For Ubuntu 20.04+, this process works as expected.
-- For Ubuntu Bionic and Xenial, this process doesn't work due to older versions of the Pro client installed.
+- For Ubuntu 16.04 and 18.04, this process doesn't work due to older versions of the Pro client installed.

 <!-- link references -->
 [01]: https://ubuntu.com/18-04/azure